electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 #### How Electric Imp's connectivity platform works

 The Electric Imp IoT Connectivity Platform has two main components -- the impDevice<sup>TM</sup> and the impCloud<sup>TM</sup>.
 The impDevice runs the device code, which in this use case consolidates the data gathered by the temperature/humidity/light sensors.
 Each device is paired one-to-one with a "virtual twin" -- or, as we call it, an agent -- in the impCloud.
 The device sends this data to its agent, which runs agent code.
-In this example the agent code executes the logic on the sensor data (e.g. light values show fridge is open) and communicates with the Salesforce cloud.
+In this example the agent code forwards the data from the device to the Salesforce cloud.
 Here's a broad overview of this flow:

 <img src="http://i.imgur.com/VpZHzdS.jpg" width="600">